 I clarify the core elements of cryptocurrency and outline a different approach to designing such currencies rooted in biomimicry (how nature functions and scales).
 I distinguish efficiencies of distributing process as a foundation for decentralized data and decision-making.
 Then I illustrate an implementation of a currency using these principles to bring a centuries old practice into the digital era.
 I address a basic vulnerability showing how these design principles can be deployed on a large scale.
-Finally, I confront social challenges involved in managing crypto systems and an invitation to partnership in building platform which addresses these issues.
+Finally, I confront social challenges involved in managing crypto systems and extend an invitation to partnership in building a platform which addresses these issues.

 - What is a Cryptocurrency?

 - Alternate Approach: Parallel Chains with Intrinsic Data Integrity